Darryl Dawkins: Signature dunking

 In a game against the Kansas City Kings at Municipal Auditorium on November 13, 1979, Dawkins broke the backboard, sending the Kings' Bill Robinzine ducking.
 Three weeks later he did it again, this time at home against the San Antonio Spurs at the Spectrum.
 A few days after that the NBA created a new rule that breaking a backboard was an offense that would result in a fine and suspension.

 Dawkins named the first backboard-breaking dunk "The Chocolate-Thunder-Flying, Robinzine-Crying, Teeth-Shaking, Glass-Breaking, Rump-Roasting, Bun-Toasting, Wham-Bam, Glass-Breaker-I-Am-Jam."
 He named other dunks as well: the Rim Wrecker, the Go-Rilla, the Look Out Below, the In-Your-Face Disgrace, the Cover Your Head, the Yo-Mama, the Spine-Chiller Supreme, and the Greyhound Special (for the rare occasions when he went coast to coast).
 The 76ers also kept a separate column on the stat sheet for Dawkins's self-created nicknames: "Sir Slam" and "Chocolate Thunder."
 Dawkins also wore gold chain necklaces during games until the end of the 1980 NBA Finals when the NBA banned players from wearing them on court.
 One gold chain had a cross while the other featured one of his nicknames "Sir Slam" in gold script.
 He also had a similar necklace that has another nickname "Dr. Dunk" in gold script.
 Sometimes, Dawkins would also shave his head and have it oiled along with wearing an earring.

 At one point, Dawkins claimed to be an alien from the planet Lovetron, where he spent the off-season practicing "interplanetary funkmanship" where his girlfriend Juicy Lucy lived.

-Stevie Wonder, who frequently attended Sixers games, gave Dawkins the nickname "Chocolate Thunder".
+Musician Stevie Wonder, who frequently attended Sixers games, gave Dawkins the nickname "Chocolate Thunder".

 Post-NBA career

 Following his NBA career, Dawkins had a brief stint with the Harlem Globetrotters, followed by a season spent with the Sioux Falls Skyforce of the Continental Basketball Association in the 1995–96 season.
 During this season, the Skyforce's games against the Florida Beach Dogs were broadcast nationally by ESPN, as the Beach Dogs included another former NBA player, Manute Bol.
-In 2005, Dawkins was one of several former NBA players to audition for an analyst position with ESPN, as part of the network's reality series Dream Job.

-He was the head coach of the American Basketball Association's Newark Express.
+Dawkins was the head coach of the American Basketball Association's Newark Express.
 He was also the player/coach of the Winnipeg Cyclone, a team in the short-lived International Basketball Association in 1999–2000.
+Dawkins averaged 3.8 points and 3.9 rebounds in 18 games played with the Cyclone.

-He was the head coach of the Allentown, Pennsylvania-based Pennsylvania ValleyDawgs of the United States Basketball League until they folded.
+Dawkins was the head coach of the Allentown, Pennsylvania-based Pennsylvania ValleyDawgs of the United States Basketball League (USBL) until they folded.
+He was selected as the USBL Coach of the Year in 1999.
+Dawkins appeared in one game with ValleyDawgs during the 2000 season.

-On August 20, 2009, Lehigh Carbon Community College (located in Schnecksville, Pennsylvania) announced that Dawkins would be the head coach of their men's basketball team for the upcoming 2009–2010 season.
+On August 20, 2009, Lehigh Carbon Community College, located in Schnecksville, Pennsylvania, announced Dawkins as head coach of the basketball team.
+He served in that role from 2009 to 2011.